mohmedkasim/food_grap_ui/README.md

 # Food Grab App
 Hello dear reader, I introduce you a free work for free use.
-I developed this app for practice purpose, keep follow me for more in future. keep up developing 🥰 and please read this context.
+I developed this app for practice purpose, keep following me for more in future. keep up developing 🥰 and please read this document.

 Designed by Martyna Zielińska, Design reference [<img src="https://img.shields.io/badge/dribbble-Here-red"/>](https://dribbble.com/shots/9555382-Food-Delivery)